Download the PHP package rebing/graphql-laravel without Composer

 Alternatively, you can override getMiddleware to supply your own logic:

-If you want to register middleware globally, use the resolver_middleware_append key in config/graphql.php:
+If you want to register middleware globally, use the resolver_middleware_append key in config/graphql.php (defaults to null, treated as an empty array):

 You can also use the appendGlobalResolverMiddleware method in any ServiceProvider: